3 Key Strategies To Drive Sales Success Using Net Promoter Score (NPS)

 Customers are also more connected than ever before, able to discuss their experiences and to quickly identify those businesses able to deliver the products they want, backed by exceptional service.

-So where businesses have claimed that customers are at the centre of everything they do for years, they must now put that promise into action.
-Without a genuine customer-centric approach, they will lose market share to their better focused competitors.
+So where businesses have claimed that customers are at the center of everything they do for years, they must now put that promise into action.
+Without a genuine customer-centric approach, they will lose market share to their better-focused competitors.

 Why does the NPS matter?

 Every business operation needs a metric to help define whether it is performing as expected.
 The Net Promoter Score is extremely useful for your sales team because it gives a good indication of what attracts new customers and drives repeat purchases.

 In B2B sales, it can show healthy your relationship with your customers is.
 This, in turn, reveals how satisfied they are with the service they receive from your team, and who you need to target to improve satisfaction.

 Over time, your sales team needs to focus on raising NPS because transforming a Detractor (someone who isn’t pleased with your service) into a Promoter (someone who loves your business) offers some concrete benefits.

 Once a customer becomes a promoter, they are more likely to introduce your rep to their social contacts for instance, or leave a good review and refer your business to others

 What are the factors that influence NPS for sales?

 Research conducted by LinkedIn discovered that there were five key factors that determine whether your customers will promote your sales reps: